tzwel/huy.css/README.md

 Head to config.css located in the /huy/ directory to get started.
 The file is well documented so you won't be confused what option does what

 ## Learn
-Take a look at how things are done in the `index.html`
+Take a look at how things are done in the `index.html` or go [here](https://tzwel.github.io/huy.css/) for a live demo